gbmhunter/MToolkit/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v2.0.0.0  2014-08-30 Added MStringCpp module as a Git submodule, closes #1. v1.0.0.0  2014-08-30 Initial commit.
+v2.1.0.0  2014-09-01 Updated ClideCpp to latest version.
+Added info on MStringCpp to README, closes #1. v2.0.0.0  2014-08-30 Added MStringCpp module as a Git submodule, closes #1. v1.0.0.0  2014-08-30 Initial commit.
 ClideCpp module added as a Git submodule.
 ========= ========== ===================================================================================================